- To study the Way is to study the self.

 The heart of a musician knows no boundaries in style, or territory.

 Process metaphysics: nouns are empty, every thing is a gerund; and holistic, systemic principles of elements with mutual feedback apply.
+Objects are hierarchical collections of constituent categorical behaviors.

 Noncomformity is the key to evolution: hail mavericks!
 Vive le différence!